ACicmansky/datagist/memory-bank/journal/2025-11-29_property_onboarding_and_auth.md

 # 2025-11-29: Property Onboarding and Auth UI

 ## Summary
-Successfully implemented Phase 3 (Property Onboarding) and Phase 4 (Authentication UI).
+Successfully implemented Phase 3 (Property Onboarding) and finished forgot part of Phase 2 (Authentication UI).
 The application now allows users to sign in with Google, land on a dashboard, and configure their Google Analytics 4 property for reporting.

 ## Key Changes
 1.  **Authentication UI:**